The Invaders: Home media

 episode, which are an optional "Play" feature on the episode menus.
 The "in color" bumper follows each of these introductions.
 Since the 1960s, recurring public interest in UFO lore may have helped to revive interest in the television series, and commentary on the DVD collections acknowledges that, in private life, Thinnes has kept up a strong interest in UFO-related information.

 On May 5, 2019, "classic-TV" digital/basic-cable network MeTV began weekly airings of The Invaders as part of its "Red-Eye Sci-Fi Saturday Night" late Saturday evening/early Sunday morning programming lineup.

 Spin-offs and remakes

 Quinn Martin's Tales of the Unexpected (1977)

 The pilot episode of the series, "Beachhead", was remade in 1977 for another Quinn Martin series, Quinn Martin's Tales of the Unexpected (known in the United Kingdom as Twist in the Tale), where it was retitled "The Nomads".

 The Invaders miniseries (1995)

-In 1995, the premise was used as the basis for a four-hour television miniseries remake titled The Invaders on Fox.
+In 1995, the premise was used as the basis for a four-hour television miniseries revival also called The Invaders on Fox.
 Scott Bakula starred as Nolan Wood, who discovers the alien conspiracy, and Roy Thinnes very briefly appeared as David Vincent, now an old man handing the burden over to Wood.
 The miniseries has been released in some countries on home video, edited into a single movie.
 The first part aired on November 12, 1995; part 2 aired on November 14, 1995 (both in two-hour time slots).